ErizDotDev/LearningNotes/dotnet-core-development/csharp/programming-concepts/classes-structs-records/members.md

         - When class F overrides the `DoWork()` method in class E, class F ignores class D’s implementation.
         - This pattern allows the forcing of derived classes to provide new implementations for virtual methods.

+- An abstract member, more commonly methods, are required to be overridden unlike their virtual counterparts.

 ### Sealed classes and members

 - Because it cannot be used as a base class, some run time optimizations can make calling sealed classes faster.